 International Film Festival and Forum on Human Rights

 The International Film Festival and Forum on Human Rights (FIFDH) is one of the leading events correlating film and human rights.
-FIFDH has taken place in Geneva, Switzerland for the past 20 years, which is the capital of human rights.
-This year, the festival will be taking place from March 4 until March 13, however, it will also be broadcast online.
+FIFDH has taken place in Geneva, Switzerland for the past 20 years, which many have argued is the capital of human rights action.
+This year, the festival will be taking place from March 8 until April 1, however, it will also be broadcast online.

 Cameras for justice

-The FIFDH has a ten-day forum that is parallel to the UN Human Rights Council, providing screening and debates where human rights violations are discussed thoroughly.
-Diplomats, NGOs, victims, artists, philanthropists, activists, journalists, decision-makers, and the public are welcomed to debate these topics in this unique setting, which will also be broadcast online.
+Along with a number of pre and post-events, the FIFDH has a 10-day forum that is parallel to the UN Human Rights Council, providing screening and debates where human rights violations are discussed thoroughly.
+Diplomats, NGOs, victims, artists, philanthropists, activists, journalists, decision-makers, and the public are all invited to debate these topics in this unique setting, which will also be broadcast online.

 FIFDH also has two international competitions: fiction and documentary.
 These offer a world-class selection of feature films that will challenge how the viewer sees the world.
 It’s a great festival for younger audiences, as FIFDH offers programmes for students.